LearnFintech

 CRED Business Model: Monetizing Trust at Scale

-How Kunal Shah built a $6.4B valuation by gating access to India's top 1% creditworthy individuals and selling them a high-trust lifestyle.
+How Kunal Shah built CRED into a $4.5B-valued fintech (per Meta's June 2026 investment) by gating access to India's top 1% creditworthy individuals and selling them a high-trust lifestyle.

 CRED